 5.2.1 Home port organiser and entry/exit permits

-The home port will be Shiogama and the home port organiser in Japan will be Murase.
-Crance will act as home port organizer in Dutch Harbor.
+The home port will be Shiogama.
+The home port organiser in Japan will be Murase.
+Crance will act as home port organiser in Dutch Harbour.

 5.2.2 Sightings: equipment, data, permits and responsible persons